-Track classes are electives that students use to help achieve the main goal of the program-to determine (or confirm) the future direction of their post graduate career and to ensure they are optimally prepared for that career.
-For some students, track classes offer the opportunity to deepen and focus their knowledge in order to prepare for a career in a specific area of biomedical engineering.
-Others take track classes to help make the decision among the wide range of directions open to students in biomedical engineering, in anticipation of subsequent education and training in the selected area(s).
+BME electives are courses that students use to help achieve the main goal of the program-to determine (or confirm) the future direction of their post graduate career and to ensure they are optimally prepared for that career.
+For some students, BME elective classes offer the opportunity to deepen and focus their knowledge in order to prepare for a career in a specific area of biomedical engineering.
+Others take electives to help make the decision among the wide range of directions open to students in biomedical engineering, in anticipation of subsequent education and training in the selected area(s).

-The Biomedical Engineering program is loosely organized into the following areas of emphasis.
-Note that students make take classes from any number of track collections so that the selection of a track direc-tion is not restrictive: but, rather, can include topics from more than one of the tracks described above.
+The Biomedical Engineering program is loosely organized into the following tracks or areas of emphasis.
+Note that students make take classes from any number of tracks so that the selection of a track direction is not restrictive: but, rather, can the set of BME electives can include topics from more than one of the tracks described above.

 - Bioelectrical Engineering: based on course material from electrical engineering typically with a focus on instrumentation, device development, or electrically based diagnostics and therapy. - Biomaterials Engineering: based on course material from materials science, material engineering, and mechanical engineering focused on the role of materials in biomedical applications.
-Also includes topics like biocompatibility, tissue engineering, biomimetic materials, and synthetic biology. - Biomechanical Engineering: based on course material from physics or mechanical engineering focused on mechanical aspects of the body, mechanical characteristics of biomedical materials, fluids, use of heat and heat-inducing therapies, and prosthetics. - Biomedical Imaging: based on courses in mathematics, radiology, and bioengineering that cover the underlying physics and mathematics of all forms of medical imaging as well as the use of image processing to extract information from those images. - Computational Bioengineering: based on courses in computer science, physics, and mathematics and focused on the application of numerical and computational approaches to all aspects of the analysis, interpretation, visualization, and simulation of living systems. - Premedical Preparation: includes the required courses for entry to most medical and dental programs with an emphasis on clinical perspectives of engineering.
+Also includes topics like biocompatibility, tissue engineering, biomimetic materials, and synthetic biology. - Biomechanical Engineering: based on course material from physics or mechanical engineering focused on mechanical aspects of the body, mechanical characteristics of biomedical materials, fluids, use of heat and heat-inducing therapies, and prosthetics.

+- Biomedical Imaging: based on courses in mathematics, radiology, and bioengineering that cover the underlying physics and mathematics of all forms of medical imaging as well as the use of image processing to extract information from those images. - Computational Bioengineering: based on courses in computer science, physics, and mathematics and focused on the application of numerical and computational approaches to all aspects of the analysis, interpretation, visualization, and simulation of living systems. - Premedical Preparation: includes the required courses for entry to most medical and dental programs with an emphasis on clinical perspectives of engineering.

-A student must propose a set of track classes based on his/her career goals and often after a discussion with an undergraduate advisor in order to meet one or more of the following needs:
+A student must propose a set of BME elective classes based on his/her career goals and often after a discussion with an undergraduate advisor in order to meet one or more of the following needs: